Ceudan/Car-Racing/README.md

 | (577), &nbsp; &nbsp; &nbsp; &nbsp; (1)| LeakyRelu, &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Identity|
 | (2)         | Softplus                       |
 ## Results and Discussion
-We succesfully achieved our goal of becoming familiar with reinforcement learning algorithms and libraries, while also obtaining a high environemnt score at lower training costs than other observed implementations (850/900 score at 360 episodes).
+We succesfully achieved our goal of becoming familiar with reinforcement learning algorithms and libraries, while also obtaining a high score at lower training costs than others (850/900 score at 360 episodes).
 Still our models were not able to break this ceiling and officially solve the environment (900 score).
 In future steps...

 (PPO...)
 ### Double Deep Q Networks